gruntwork-io/docs/docs/pipelines/maintain/extending.md

 # Extending your Pipeline

-Pipelines can be extended to support building and deploying application code in many repositories.
-This guide demonstrates how to update which repositories are allowed to submit requests to Pipelines to build docker images.
+Pipelines can be extended in several ways:
+- Adding repositories to supporting building Docker images for many applications
+- Updating which branches can kick off which jobs
+- Adding additional build scripts that can run in Pipelines
+- Adding permissions to Pipelines

 ## Adding a repository

 Pipelines has separate configurations for each type of job that can be performed (e.g., building a docker image, running terraform plan, running terraform apply).
 An allow-list of repos and branches is defined for each job type, which can be updated to extend your usage of pipelines to additional application repositories.

-This guide focuses on building Docker images for applications repos, if you have repositories for which you would like to run `terraform plan` or `terraform apply` jobs, similar steps can be followed, modifying the appropriate task configurations.
+This portion of the guide focuses on building Docker images for application repos.
+If you have repositories for which you would like to run `terraform plan` or `terraform apply` jobs, similar steps can be followed, modifying the appropriate task configurations.

 ### RefArch